 May 26, 2006

 "Tutankhamun and the Golden Age of the Pharaohs" brings over 130 Egyptian treasures back to The Field Museum.
 Many, like Tutankhamun's royal diadem, were not shown in the 1977 tour.
-See various articles In the Field here.
+See various articles In the Field.

-The 3D Theater sponsored by Ernst & Young LLP, "Chicago's only completely digital 3D theater", is opened to the public at The Field Museum.
+"Chicago's only completely digital 3D theater" opens to the public at The Field Museum.